gurock/trcli/README.md

   --allow-ms          Allows using milliseconds for elapsed times.
   --special-parser    Optional special parser option for specialized JUnit
                       reports.
-  -a, --assign        Comma-separated list of user emails to assign failed test
+  -a, --assign        Comma-separated list of user emails to assign failed
-                      results to.
+                      test results to.
+  --test-run-ref      Comma-separated list of reference IDs to append to the
+                      test run (up to 250 characters total).
+  --json-output       Output reference operation results in JSON format.
   --help              Show this message and exit.
 ```